danharel/compcon/Roadmap.md

 ### Performance
 The first-pass implementations of features aren't particularly performant, and there are many easy saves yet to be made.

+### Code Cleanliness
+It's a fair sight better than the alpha but by no means good.
+COMP/CON's code should be clear, clean, and well documented so future contributors feel comfortable working with it.

 ## v2
 ### Better Stat Contribution Visibility
 Right now, a lot of the rules are correctly implemented but hidden.
 If a pilot's SYSTEMS score is contributing to a configuration's limited bonus, there should be a UI element that describes this relationship.